sakilk130/50-days-of-javascript/README.md

 ## Day 5 - Palindrome Checker

 This is a simple palindrome checker.
 It checks if the string is a palindrome or not.

+## Day 6 - Vowel Counter App

+This app is used to count the number of vowels in a string.